World Poverty,

 Charities of many kinds also give some aid in various forms, more often emergency or crisis aid but also a little longer-term aid.

 Most of the little international aid going to poorer countries has been ineffective in reducing poverty in the longer term, though there have been a few real success cases.
+Notably poverty has been cut in China recently chiefly by deploying science and this can be done for all poor countries and make this a better world.

 Aid for the poor in richer countries.